-The key feature of maximum likelihood estimation is that it estimates values for parameters (the $\beta$ s) which are most likely to have produced the data that have been observed.
+The key feature of maximum likelihood estimation is that it estimates values for parameters (the β s) which are most likely to have produced the data that have been observed.
 Rather than starting with the observed data and computing parameter estimates (as is done with least squares estimates), one determines the likelihood (probability) of the observed data for various combinations of parameter values.
-The set of parameter values that was most likely to have produced the observed data is that of the maximum likelihood (ML) estimates.
+The set of parameter values that was most likely to have produced the observed data are the maximum likelihood (ML) estimates.

-The following simple example demonstrates the maximum likelihood estimation process.
-Assume that you have a set of serologic results from a sample of 10 students in a high school class and the parameter you want to estimate is the prevalence of the disease.
+The following is a very simple example which demonstrates the maximum likelihood estimation process.
+Assume that you have a set of serologic results from a sample of 10 cows from a dairy herd and the parameter you want to estimate is the prevalence of the disease.
 Three of the 10 samples are positive (these are the observed data).

-The likelihood (L) of getting 3 positive results from 10 students if the true prevalence is P is:
+The likelihood (L) of getting 3 positive results from 10 cows if the true prevalence is P is: